-Alinia (nitazoxanide) Tablets and Alinia (nitazoxanide) for Oral Suspension contain the active ingredient, nitazoxanide, a synthetic antiprotozoal agent for oral administration.
+ALINIA Tablets and ALINIA for Oral Suspension contain the active ingredient, nitazoxanide, a synthetic antiprotozoal for oral administration.
 Nitazoxanide is a light yellow crystalline powder.
 It is poorly soluble in ethanol and practically insoluble in water.
 Chemically, nitazoxanide is 2-acetyloxy-N-(5-nitro-2-thiazolyl)benzamide.
 The molecular formula is C12H9N3O5S and the molecular weight is 307.3.
 The structural formula is:

-Alinia (nitazoxanide) for Oral Suspension, after reconstitution, contains 100 mg nitazoxanide per 5 mL and the following inactive ingredients: sodium benzoate, sucrose, xanthan gum, microcrystalline cellulose and carboxymethylcellulose sodium, anhydrous citric acid, sodium citrate dihydrate, acacia gum, sugar syrup, FD&C Red #40 and natural strawberry flavoring.
+ALINIA for Oral Suspension, when reconstituted with 48 mL of water, produces 60 mL of a homogeneous suspension with a pink color that contains 100 mg nitazoxanide per 5 mL and the following inactive ingredients: sodium benzoate, sucrose, xanthan gum, microcrystalline cellulose and carboxymethylcellulose sodium, anhydrous citric acid, sodium citrate dihydrate, maltodextrin, modified food starch, triacetin, FD&C Red No. 40 and artificial strawberry flavoring.

 What are the possible side effects of nitazoxanide (Alinia)?